SeLite/SeLite.github.io/ExtensionSequencer.md

 To debug Extension Sequencer itself with Firefox Browser Toolbox, visit {{chromeUrl}} _chrome://selite-extension-sequencer/content/extensions/invoke.xul_.

 # Core extensions loaded twice #
-Because of [ThirdPartyIssues](ThirdPartyIssues) > [Core extensions are loaded 2x](https://github.com/SeleniumHQ/selenium/issues/1549)), [Core extensions][core extension] get loaded 2x (whether loaded via Selenium IE menu > Options > Options... > Core extension, from an `.xpi` file or through a proxy file - regardless of ExtensionSequencer, but not when loaded via [BootstrapLoader](BootstrapLoader)).
+Because of [ThirdPartyIssues](ThirdPartyIssues) > [Core extensions are loaded 2x](https://github.com/SeleniumHQ/selenium/issues/1549)), [Core extensions][core extension] get loaded 2x (whether loaded via Selenium IE menu > Options > Options... > Core extension, from an `.xpi` file or through a proxy file - regardless of ExtensionSequencer, but not when loaded via [Bootstrap](Bootstrap)).
 That's OK if the extension just adds new Selenese commands.
 But it can be a problem if it tail/head intercepts Selenese or Selenium Core.
 You don't want to intercept Selenese or Selenium Core twice.

 In extensions loaded via ExtensionSequencer you can use `SeLiteExtensionSequencer.coreExtensionsLoadedTimes` to keep track of whether the extension is loaded for the first time or the second one.
 See {{chromeUrl}} _chrome://selite-extension-sequencer/content/SeLiteExtensionSequencer.js_ or [online](https://github.com/SeLite/SeLite/tree/master/extension-sequencer/src/chrome/content/SeLiteExtensionSequencer.js).